Raeeskhan9266/home-lab-notes/portswigger-progress.md

 practiced: content-based, error-based, and time-based — covering the three core ways an attacker can extract information when an application doesn't directly display query results.

+### Lab: Blind SQL Injection with Time Delays and Information Retrieval
+Completed: [aaj ki date]

+## Objective
+Extend basic time-based blind SQL injection into a full data extraction technique — using response delay (instead of content or errors) as the true/false signal to recover the administrator's complete password, character by character.

+## Steps Taken

+### 1. Confirmed conditional time-based injection works
+Tested a true condition:
+TrackingId=x';SELECT CASE WHEN (1=1) THEN pg_sleep(10) ELSE pg_sleep(0) END--
+Response took 10 seconds.
+Tested a false condition:
+TrackingId=x';SELECT CASE WHEN (1=2) THEN pg_sleep(10) ELSE pg_sleep(0) END--
+Response returned immediately — confirming the `CASE` statement's delay could reliably signal true (10s delay) vs. false (no delay), giving a controllable covert channel purely through timing.

+### 2. Confirmed the administrator account exists
+TrackingId=x';SELECT CASE WHEN (username='administrator') THEN pg_sleep(10) ELSE pg_sleep(0) END FROM users--
+The 10-second delay confirmed the `administrator` user exists in the `users` table.

+### 3. Determined password length
+Incremented a length check the same way as in the earlier boolean-blind lab, but using delay instead of content/error as the signal:
+TrackingId=x';SELECT CASE WHEN (username='administrator' AND LENGTH(password)>N) THEN pg_sleep(10) ELSE pg_sleep(0) END FROM users--
+Increased N via Burp Repeater until the delay stopped occurring, confirming a password length of 20 characters.

+### 4. Extracted the password using Burp Intruder
+Automated character-by-character extraction using `SUBSTRING()` inside the same conditional time-delay structure:
+TrackingId=x';SELECT CASE WHEN (username='administrator' AND SUBSTRING(password,1,1)='§a§') THEN pg_sleep(10) ELSE pg_sleep(0) END FROM users--
+- Set a payload position marker on the guessed character
+- Configured payloads: lowercase a-z and 0-9
+- **Critically**, set the Intruder attack's **Resource Pool** to a maximum of 1 concurrent request — since this technique relies on precisely measuring response time, running multiple requests in parallel would distort timing results and make it impossible to reliably detect the 10-second delay
+- Instead of grep-matching text or checking status codes (as in earlier labs), identified the correct character by checking the **"Response received"** column in Intruder's results — one payload per position would show a value around 10,000ms, while all incorrect guesses returned quickly
+- Repeated the attack for each character offset (1 → 20) to reconstruct the full password

+### 5. Logged in as administrator
+Used the recovered password to log in and solve the lab.

+## What I Learned
+This lab completed the full time-based blind SQL injection technique, building directly on the simpler delay-confirmation lab done earlier:

+1. **Time delay works exactly like the other blind signals** — the same CASE-based conditional logic used in error-based and content-based blind SQLi applies here; only the "signal" changes (delay instead of content or error).
+2. **Concurrency must be controlled for timing attacks** — this is a detail unique to time-based extraction; content-based and error-based blind SQLi don't require single-threaded requests, but time-based attacks do, since parallel requests can interfere with accurate delay measurement.
+3. **This technique is the slowest but most universally applicable** — it works even when an application shows absolutely no visible difference in its response, making it the fallback when neither content-based nor error-based signals are available.

+Combined with the earlier labs, I've now practiced all four major blind SQL injection extraction strategies: UNION-based, content-based blind, error-based blind, and time-based blind — giving a complete, practical understanding of how SQL injection can be exploited across a wide range of application behaviors, from fully verbose to completely silent.